Please contact our Provider Service Department to:

 - Ask questions about 835/EFT

-Please contact our Provider Credentialing Department if you have general credentialing questions, or you would like to check the status of credentialing or recredentialing.
+Please contact our Provider Credentialing Department if you have general credentialing questions, or you would like to check the status of credentialing or re-credentialing.

 Please contact our Provider Contracting team if you have general contract questions, would like to request a new contract, check the status of a contract, or renegotiate rates.

-Please contact our Provider Operations team for help with:
+Our Provider Operations team can help you:

 - Check provider participation status